daattali/beautiful-jekyll/aboutme.md

 ### Want to know something more?

-Write an email or something to me, maybe I will answer.
+Write an email or something to me, maybe I will answer ;).